MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/view-customer360-incoming-conversation-request.md

 ms.assetid: f12fd958-15d2-480b-b9d4-fb1314784f74
 ms.custom:
 ---
-# View Customer 360 for an incoming conversation request
+# View customer summary for an incoming conversation request

 ## Scenario 1: Incoming conversation request for an existing customer record that already has a case in Omni-channel Engagement Hub